Sherilyn Fenn: 2001–present

 Fenn was cast as the female lead in ABC's 2006 comedy series Three Moons Over Milford, but she was ultimately replaced by Elizabeth McGovern.
 Fenn was slated for a recurring role on CBS's 2006 crime drama Smith, but the show was quickly canceled.

 She appeared in the 2007 Dukes of Hazzard prequel, The Dukes of Hazzard: The Beginning as Lulu Hogg.
 "It's just a fun silly role," Fenn said.
 But having already worked with director Robert Berlinger on Rude Awakening, she wanted to do so again.

 In July 2006, shortly after shooting The Dukes of Hazzard prequel, Fenn stepped behind the camera for the first time and directed in Pittsburgh a documentary film about child enrichment program CosmiKids and its founder, Judy Julin.
 She subsequently joined its executive team in 2007 as executive director of the film and television division.
 In July 2008, Fenn filmed The Scenesters, a black comedy made by Los Angeles-based comedy group The Vacationeers, which premiered in October 2009.
 In July 2009, Fenn made a guest appearance on In Plain Sight as a lesbian counterfeiter.

 In December 2010, Fenn appeared on Psych with other Twin Peaks actors on the season 5 episode "Dual Spires" as sultry librarian Maudette Hornsby.
 The episode paid homage to Twin Peaks with many references to the show.
 She reprised her role as Audrey Horne in 2017 for the third season of Twin Peaks.
-In February 2016, she joined the cast of the American version of Shameless.In 2016, Fenn wrote and published a children's book titled No Man's Land, about a boy who has autism.
+In February 2016, she joined the cast of the American version of Shameless.

+In 2016, Fenn wrote and published a children's book titled No Man's Land, about a boy who has autism.
 She was inspired to write the book after her second son, Christian, was diagnosed with autism.

 In 2017, Fenn starred in S.W.A.T. as Karen Street, Jim Street's estranged mother.

+In 2022, Sherilyn portrayed Sarah Jane McCubbin, a widow with dementia who plans to be euthanized by her mentally imbalanced son in the psychological drama Losing Addison.

 Personal life

-Fenn dated pop singer Prince for a short time during 1985 and then Johnny Depp the same year; their relationship lasted several years.
+Fenn dated pop singer Prince for a short time during 1985 and then actor Johnny Depp the same year; their relationship lasted a few years.

-In 1994, Fenn married guitarist-songwriter Toulouse Holliday, whom she met on the set of Three of Hearts.
+In 1993, Fenn welcomed a son, named Myles, with guitarist-songwriter Toulouse Holliday, whom she met on the set of Three of Hearts.
+The two were married between 1994 and 1997.

-Fenn is the mother of two boys: Myles, born in 1993, and Christian, born in 2007.
+In 2007, from her relationship with Dylan Stewart, Fenn gave birth to her second son, Christian.

 Fenn began practicing Transcendental Meditation in 2014.